 Tokoyo: Resilience to survive from the gap

-A trilingual international business professional with over 15 years’ experience in the entertainment and broadcasting industries in Tokyo, Masayoshi Isago (Hult MBA alum) hosted an open discussion on the effects of COVID-19 on the business world, and shared experiences and stories of lockdown and resilience.
+A trilingual international business professional with over 15 years’ experience in the entertainment and broadcasting industries in Tokyo, Masayoshi Isago who has a Hult MBA degree hosted an open discussion on the effects of COVID-19 on the business world, and shared experiences and stories of lockdown and resilience.

 Sharing ideas and experience is a primitive but fundamental activity of humans, and I believe these processes help the mind to resist the uncertainty which we are facing for a new decade.